Germany’s Economic Security and Technology

 Current multilateral export coordination regimes are out of sync with today’s geopolitical requirements.
 The Wassenaar Arrangement’s 42-country membership provides a normative basis for limited aspects of dual-use technology, but it lacks the teeth of its Cold War predecessor, the Coordinating Committee for Multilateral Export Controls (COCOM).
 It does not grant veto authority over proposed export licenses.
 Information-sharing among signatories is voluntary.
 It does not clearly designate countries that should be denied key technologies, referring instead only to “states of concern” for which there is no definition.
 Its broad membership, which includes Russia, forgoes cohesion.
-Lastly, the varieties in scope of dual-use technology can be a mismatch to the broadening sphere of software, computing capabilities, and enabling IP, for instance in chip-making, that have domestic repression and surveillance, and military, applications.
+Lastly, the scope of dual-use technology can be a mismatch to the broadening sphere of software, computing capabilities, and enabling IP, for instance in chip-making, that have domestic repression and surveillance, and military, applications.

 German Reforms to Technology Control

-Given the limitations of multilateral critical-technology governance, most relevant regulation is at the national and EU levels, or through ad hoc arrangements.
-Germany’s export-control framework recognizes the shift toward licensing volume of dual-use technologies.
+Given the limitations of multilateral critical technology governance, most relevant regulation is at the national and EU levels, or through ad hoc arrangements.
+Germany’s export control framework recognizes the shift toward greater licensing volume of dual-use technologies.
 But in the past, loopholes allowed German technology to be bought and traded by actors that should be evaluated as unfriendly.
 The case of Munich-based FinFisher is a well-known example of this.
 The company created one of the world’s most sophisticated forms of spyware used by German law enforcement and took advantage of lax controls to sell its product to authoritarian governments in Egypt, Uganda, Ethiopia, Bahrain, and Turkey.
 They, in turn, used it to crack down on opposition activists.
 Germany tightened exports after 2015, which led to FinFisher’s bankruptcy in 2022.
 But bureaucratic silos and a lack of systemic foresight remain big hurdles to timely regulation of domestic technology and its use.

 In other areas as well, Germany continues to have unique assets in international critical-technology supply chains, which should be subject to scrutiny.
-Three of the top five advanced chip suppliers to ASML, the Dutch ultraviolet lithography equipment producer, are German Mittelstand companies (Zeiss, machine tools and laser manufacturer Trumpf, and the integrated photonics company Jenoptik).
+Three of the top five advanced chip suppliers to ASML, the Dutch ultraviolet lithography systems producer, are German Mittelstand companies (Zeiss, machine tools and laser manufacturer Trumpf, and the integrated photonics company Jenoptik).
 More broadly, Germany is the third-largest technology IP exporter to China, accounting for 10 percent of its external technology IP sourcing.
 Only the United States (31 percent) and Japan (21 percent) account for more.

-A diverse group of German agencies and ministries lacking close cooperation, such as the Federal Office for Economic Affairs and Export Control (BAFA), the Federal Foreign Office (AA), the Federal Ministry for Economic Affairs and Climate Action (BMWK), the Federal Ministry of Defence (BMVg), and the Federal Ministry of the Interior and for Community (BMI), reviews the transactions.
-The screening caseload has more than tripled since implementation of the reforms in 2020, putting a significant strain on government capacity to review cases efficiently.
-The FDI screening reforms have caused the BMWK, the BMVg, and others to increase bilateral consultation with allied counterparts, including the US Treasury Department.
+A diverse group of German agencies and ministries often lacking close cooperation, such as the Federal Office for Economic Affairs and Export Control (BAFA), the Federal Foreign Office (AA), the Federal Ministry for Economic Affairs and Climate Action (BMWK), the Federal Ministry of Defence (BMVg), and the Federal Ministry of the Interior and for Community (BMI), reviews the transactions.
+The screening caseload has more than tripled since implementation of the reforms in 2020, putting a significant strain on government capacity to review cases effectively.
+The FDI screening reforms have caused the BMWK, the BMVg, and others to increase bilateral consultations with allied counterparts, including the US Treasury Department.

 EU Reforms to Technology Control

 The EU Commission has been a driving force behind national efforts to update technology access and control policy, and develop more coherent European technology governance.
 The EU’s new export control regime came into force in September 2021, and it significantly upgrades the role of critical-technology export governance.
-It focuses particularly on cyber-surveillance technologies and their “human security dimension,” a catch-all phrase for non-listed goods.
+It focuses particularly on cyber surveillance technologies and their “human security dimension,” a catch-all phrase for non-listed goods.
 The goal is to keep German and other member states’ technology off international markets to prevent misuse or replication.